 - High uptime means better search engine appearance

-Online giants like Youtube, Google, Facebook, Instagram, Snapchat maintain their uptime up to 100% by deploying multiple servers in different location accross the globe.
-Even a slight 0.01% of downtime cost them a couple of millions of loss.
+Online giants like Youtube, Google, Facebook, Instagram, Snapchat maintain their uptime up to 100% by deploying multiple servers in different locations across the globe.
+Even a slight 0.01% of downtime cost them a couple of millions of losses.

 How Good is 99.9% Uptime Guarantee?

 Let’s assume that a web hosting company has a 99.9% uptime guarantee; however, that does not necessarily mean that they are committed delivering that much uptime.
 Various other factors impact uptime such as schedule maintenance of servers, the physical crashing of servers, outage, etc. So this downtime is never mentioned in the “uptime guarantee,” and you may find it in the terms and condition area of a web host.

 How Many Nines Do You Really Need in Uptime?

 In short, as much as you can get.
 However, I will try to explain how much uptime is right for your business.
 Check this image below.